 Article 20.
 Bank Guarantee/Bond

-20.1 The Vendor shall provide the Buyer with Advance Payment Guarantee as security for the Advance Payment within one (1) month after the signing date of this Agreement, which shall be acceptable by the Buyer, in an amount equal to the Advance Payment.
+20.1 The Vendor shall provide the Buyer with Advance Payment Guarantee as security for the Advance Payment within one (1) month (Review 7 Days APG) after the signing date of this Agreement, which shall be acceptable by the Buyer, in an amount equal to the Advance Payment.
 The validity of Advance Payment Guarantee continues until the Goods received by The Buyer.

 20.2 The Vendor shall provide the Buyer with Performance Bond as security for any breach by the Vendor of this Agreement within one (1) month after the signing date of this agreement, which shall be acceptable by the Buyer, in an amount equal to five per cent (5%) of the Contract Price.
 The validity of a Performance Bond continues until thirty (30) days after Commissioning Acceptance Certificate of the Goods issued by the Buyer and the Original Class Certificate received by the Buyer.

 20.3 The Vendor shall provide the Buyer with the Warranty Bond as security for defect correction by the Vendor before the expiry date of the Performance Bond, which shall be acceptable by the Buyer, in an amount equal to five per cent (5%) of the Contract Price.
-The validity of a Warranty Bond continues until twelve (12) month after Commissioning Acceptance Certificate of the Goods issued by the Buyer based upon and subject to the Maker’s Standard or 18 (Eighteen) months after delivery of the equipment whichever come earlier
+The validity of a Warranty Bond continues until twelve (12) month after Commissioning Acceptance Certificate of the Goods issued by the Buyer based upon and subject to the Vendor’s Standard or 18 (Eighteen) months after delivery of the equipment whichever come earlier

 Article 21.
 Miscellaneous